The64thGamer/cheeseepedia/content/wiki/jasper-1999-portrait.md

 tags = ["Store Fixtures"]
 categories = ["Chuck E. Cheese's"]
 +++
-The **Jasper 1999 Portrait **  was a decor piece found in Chuck E. Cheese locations from 1999 until Chuck E. Cheese Location’s remodeled to Phase 4 in 2004, this art was made by Dan- Peeler-rose and CEC Entertainment
+The ***Jasper 1999 Portrait was a decor piece found at Chuck E. Cheese's locations in 1999 apart from the Phase 3 (2000) remodel.

 ## History

-The **Jasper 1999 Portrait** was one of the sassy 1999 posters featuring all the band members of Munch’s Make Believe band, this would feature at countless Phase 3 locations starting in 1999, this would also be a upgrade to the 1991 posters that were in countless Chuck E. Cheese’s Locations in the early 1990’s with the confetti background
+This poster is one of the many 1999 posters all Chuck E. Cheese locations had.
+This poster would be an update on the decor pieces released in 1991.

-## Appearance
+## Design

-This Portrait  featured Jasper T Jowl’s looking to the right with a smile while wearing a blue shirt and no hat, he would also be kneeling with his hand on his leg  this would also have a blue background behind Jasper
+This poster, like many other posters from this time apart of the pack has Jasper in a blue shirt with him kneeling down to look at the camera, this would also have a blue background  behind Jasper too